Represent practical situations to model addition and sharing (ACMNA004)

 Construct simple prisms and pyramids (ACMMG140)

 By the end of Year 6, students recognise the properties of prime, composite, square and triangular numbers.
 They describe the use of integers in everyday contexts.
 They solve problems involving all four operations with whole numbers.
 Students connect fractions, decimals and percentages as different representations of the same number.
 They solve problems involving the addition and subtraction of related fractions.
 Students make connections between the powers of 10 and the multiplication and division of decimals.
 They describe rules used in sequences involving whole numbers, fractions and decimals.
 Students connect decimal representations to the metric system and choose appropriate units of measurement to perform a calculation.
 They make connections between capacity and volume.
 They solve problems involving length and area.
 They interpret timetables.
 Students describe combinations of transformations.
 They solve problems using the properties of angles.
 Students compare observed and expected frequencies.
 They interpret and compare a variety of data displays including those displays for two categorical variables.
-They evaluate secondary data displayed in the media.
+They interpret secondary data displayed in the media.

 Students locate fractions and integers on a number line.
 They calculate a simple fraction of a quantity.
 They add, subtract and multiply decimals and divide decimals where the result is rational.
 Students calculate common percentage discounts on sale items.
 They write correct number sentences using brackets and order of operations.
 Students locate an ordered pair in any one of the four quadrants on the Cartesian plane.
 They construct simple prisms and pyramids.
-Students list and communicate probabilities using simple fractions, decimals and percentages.
+Students describe probabilities using simple fractions, decimals and percentages.

 Compare, order, add and subtract integers (ACMNA280)